Posted February 26th, 2009 by Brian

 • Smithson Valley sucks!

-• Big run by up the middle.
+• Big run by [tag]Vondrell McGee[/tag] up the middle.
 18 yards on the carry is probably the second teamers biggest gain against first team defenses.
 I think as Chiles gains more experience running the zone read the whole offense opens up.
 Right now he looks a little like he’s keeping and handing off randomly and not doing a great job reading the defensive end.
 That’s a tough read and you can only really learn in live game situations.

 • Set your feet before you throw John.